Neutral / cushion / high arch

 The Mizuno Wave Rider 22 is a neutral shoe that is engineered for road running activities.
 The footwear has noticeable upgrades to improve comfort and fit, while still providing most of the benefits delivered by its predecessor.
 When it comes to size, the shoe follows the standard measurements.
 The available widths are D - Medium, and 2E - Wide for the men's version and B - Medium and D - Wide for the women's version.

 Featured in the outsole of the Mizuno Wave Rider 22 is the X10.
 This material can be found in the heel area of the shoe.
 It is made up of durable carbon rubber that aims to provide enhanced grip on different paved surfaces.
+It has also been used in some Mizuno road running shoes like the Wave Inspire 15.

 Flex Controllers are strategically-placed in the high flex areas of the outsole.
 The primary purpose of this technology to act as miniature wave plates.
 These wave plates are essential for increasing flexibility and reducing weight.